-Sixteen of the 31 samples was positive during October.
+Ten of the 31 samples were positive during December.
 None of the samples exceeded a count of 20 cfu/100ml.

 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100ml.

 Sample Site: Wachusett Reservoir